• Skip to main content

 Tips for assembling:

 3. Clean, neat slices.
-Nothing is more attractive and appealing than seeing a cleanly cut slice of crêpes layer cake.
-You can see all the individual layers and count them.
 Once the cake is cold, run a sharp-bladed knife through hot water, dry it off, then slice.
 Repeat this process for each slice.

 Nutrition